-- 19. Lelia Bentley is a U.S. Citizen and a 62-year-old registered voter in Wilkesboro who lives on her own.
+19. Lelia Bentley is a U.S. Citizen and a 62-year-old registered voter in Wilkesboro who lives on her own.
 She has been diagnosed with hypertension, which she controls through diet, exercise, and meditation.
 About once a year, Ms. Bentley develops a cold, which often progresses to include symptoms like sinus and chest congestion, a hacking cough, and shortness of breath.
 As a result of her medical history, she has been self-isolating at her home since March 10.
 Consistent with the Governor's stay-at-home order, she does not leave her home unless absolutely necessary.
 Since March 15, if she has needed groceries, she has ordered them online and had them delivered.
-Ms. Bentley does not know if she can satisfy the witness requirement in order to request and cast an absentee mail-in ballot.
+Ms. Bentley does not know if she can satisfy the two-witness requirement in order to request and cast an absentee mail-in ballot.
 She has observed some of her neighbors breaking social distancing guidelines, including hosting social gatherings in their homes.
-Other neighbors are themselves self-isolating in order to protect elderly family members and she worries that, even if they would agree to be her witness, she could accidentally expose them to the virus, in spite of the precautions she has been taking.
+Other neighbors are themselves self-isolating in order to protect elderly family members and she worries that, even if they would agree to be her witnesses, she could accidentally expose them to the virus, in spite of the precautions she has been taking.
 She does not know if her remaining neighbors have been taking appropriate precautions to prevent contracting the novel coronavirus, and therefore does not feel safe asking them to be witnesses.
-Even if she can obtain a witness, she does not know if she will risk contact with them in order to vote because she fears that it will lead her to contract COVID-19.
+Even if she can obtain two witnesses, she does not know if she will risk contact with them in order to vote because she fears that it will lead her to contract COVID-19.
 Ms. Bentley will not vote in person because that would be too much of a risk to her health.
-She does not know what she will do if she cannot vote by mail. - 20.
-Regina Whitney Edwards is a U.S. citizen and resident of Durham County.
-She is 30 years old and a registered North Carolina voter who is eligible to vote in the
+She does not know what she will do if she cannot vote by mail.

-November 2020 general election.
+20. Regina Whitney Edwards is a U.S. citizen and resident of Durham County.
+She is 30 years old and a registered North Carolina voter who is eligible to vote in the November 2020 general election.
 She is at high risk of developing severe illness from COVID-19 because she has a serious pre-existing medical condition, type 1 diabetes.
 She has had type 1 diabetes for 21 years.
 To protect her health from the impact of COVID-19, she has remained at home since mid-March and has not seen another person except her partner, whom she lives with.
 She is uncomfortable leaving her home or being in proximity to people other than her partner.
 She has voted in multiple elections in North Carolina.
 But for the threat of COVID-19, she would vote in the November 2020 general election in person.
 Because of the pandemic and the health risks posed by in-person voting, she is not willing to vote in person during the November 2020 general election, and instead would like to vote by mail-in absentee ballot to protect her health.
+Ms. Edwards cannot safely comply with North Carolina's two-witness requirement.
+Her partner is available to serve as the first witness, but she is not willing to jeopardize her physical well-being by asking another person to serve as the second witness.
+Although she strongly wishes to vote in the November 2020 general election, she will not do so if the two-witness requirement remains in effect.